Power Broker (The Falcon and the Winter Soldier): Marketing

 On March 19, 2021, Marvel announced a series of posters that were created by various artists to correspond with the episodes of the series.
 The posters were released weekly ahead of each episode, with the third poster, designed by Bella Grace, being revealed on March 21.
 After the episode's release, Marvel announced merchandise inspired by the episode, centered on Sharon Carter and Zemo, as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel and Funko Pops, as well as a Marvel Legends figure of Zemo, and Sharon Carter posters.
 Marvel also created a viral marketing tourism site for Madripoor, featuring Easter eggs such as wanted posters, clips of CCTV footage showing different angles of the episode's action scenes, and downloadable phone and computer wallpapers.
 The Buccaneer Bay and Hightown Nightclub areas of the site had hidden content, with the Buccaneer Bay area listing ships with the names of X-Men characters such as Mystique, Daken, and Krakoa, as well as Shang-Chi; these names were later removed from the site.

 Release

-"Power Broker" was released on the streaming service Disney+ on April 2, 2021.
-In March 2022, an alternate cut of the episode with certain scenes edited, censoring and removing some instances of blood, was accidentally published on the platform in place of the original version.
-This was done in an attempt to correct a credit in the episode, and Disney said the original version would be restored.
+"Power Broker" was released on Disney+ on April 2, 2021.
+In March 2022, the original version of the episode was replaced with an alternate cut that had certain scenes edited, censoring and removing some instances of blood.
+Disney explained that the episode was updated to change an incorrect credit and the censored version had been accidentally published in the process.
+The company said the original version of the episode would be restored.
+The episode, along with the rest of The Falcon and the Winter Soldier, was released on Ultra HD Blu-ray and Blu-ray on April 30, 2024.

 Reception

-Audience viewership
+Viewership

-Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the second most-watched original series across streaming services for the week of March 29 to April 4, 2021.
+Nielsen Media Research, which measures the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the second most-watched original series across streaming services for the week of March 29 to April 4, 2021.
 Between the first three episodes, which were available at the time, the series had 628 million minutes viewed, which was identical to the previous week.